 - Vitamins and Minerals: You’re getting a ton of Vitamin K and C from the cabbage, Vitamin A from the carrots, and a whole spectrum of B vitamins, potassium, and iron from the beans and other veggies.
 It’s a nutrient dense meal without a huge calorie count.

 - Antioxidants: Cabbage, especially, is packed with antioxidants and anti-inflammatory compounds.
-Good for fighting off all sorts of cellular stress, you know?
+Thought to help with all sorts of cellular stress, you know?
 Keeping your body happy.

 - Hydration: It’s a soup!
 Broth-based means you’re getting a good dose of hydration, which is often overlooked but so important for metabolism and just feeling generally good.